Ph1so/AI-Chat-Support/README.md

-Student Companion - AI Chat Bot
+Student Companion - AI Chat Bot for Lexington High School
 ----

 Here is an example of it being used: